 We are here for you as you begin your own journey toward safety.

 The BTR.ORG Group Sessions are here for you to process trauma, ask questions, and find the community you deserve.
-Join today.
+We’d love to see you in a Group Session today.

 Welcome to BTR.ORG.
 This is Anne.